The PhD candidate must hand in the following documents to the faculty’s PhD coordinator:

 - Documentation of authorizations, if any

 Normally, the seven copies submitted are regular prints.
-These can be in a booklet format or bound in a simple manner.
+These can be in a booklet format or bound in a simple manner (Attende prints this first edition).
 The final version is sent to the printing press after the dissertation has been approved.